 I read that processed grains and carbohydrates lead to inflammation in dogs, too.
 That means no bread and little scraps my husband used to feed him.
 He’ll get the occasional raw carrot or cooked egg but that’s about it.

 I’m really grateful for our medical and rehab team and that we had a good result with TPLO surgery.
 It was a stressful and time-consuming recovery but, in our case, completely worth the effort.

 Circling back to the entire point of this post, I hope that your dog never needs TPLO surgery.
-If he or she does, I wish you all a very speedy recovery!
+If he or she does, I wish you all a very speedy recovery with zero complications.